Virgilio Lobregat: Other involvements

 Lobregat became a member of the De La Salle Alumni Association in 1920 and served as its president from 1930 to 1932.
 He was awarded by the association in 1961 with the DLSAA Distinguished Lasallian Awardee and in 1993 he was inducted in the DLSAA Sports Hall of Fame.

-At some point in his life he would become the Vice President of the Elizalde Group of Companies, a post he would serve until his death.
+At some point in his life he would become the Vice President of the Elizalde Group of Companies, a post he would serve until his capture.

+Personal life

+From a Spanish Filipino family he was the youngest child of a Spanish father, Don Celso Llobregat y Rague and a Filipina mother Doña Antonia Zalvidea y Asunción Cruz.
+His siblings were Margarita Olilia, Celso Esteban Ramón Tirso "Tito" Jr and Ramón Aniceto Celso.
+On the 21st July of 1926 Virgilio married Ana María Cabarrús y Sánchez-Antón with whom had a total of three children, being Consuelo "Cona", Carmen and Virgilio Lobregat Jr.

+Part of one of the most influential families in the Philippines, he had relatives that throughout time were associated with arts, politics and businesses.
+Relations that embed both of his lineages and that of the far larger family of his mother side, the Asuncións.
+Starting from his maternal grand-uncle, Filipino painter, Justiniano Asunción to his politician nephew Celso Lobregat and to those from a second or third generation relative.

 World War II, death and legacy

+His name, among the 29 martyrs, honored with a historical marker.

-Lobregat, throughout his life, was mostly known for his incredible athleticism while playing various sports but he also displayed true heroism and patriotism during the war.
+Throughout his life, Lobregat was mostly known for his incredible athleticism while playing various sports but he also displayed true heroism and patriotism during the war.
 During the Japanese occupation of the Philippines in World War II he joined Juan Miguel Elizalde and his guerrilla and fought against the Japanese while also serving as a spy.
 He was caught and detained at Fort Santiago by the Japanese as a prisoner of war who, after, beheaded him in August 1944 along with Elizalde and 70 other prisoners at the Manila North Cemetery.
 According to his grave also at the same cemetery, Lobregat died on 30 August 1944.

 Lobregat, basketball player Jacinto Cruz and swimmer Teófilo Yldefonso were named the "Outstanding Athletes of Half-A-Century" by the Philippine Amateur Athletic Federation.
 He was also named as the "Football Player of the Half Century" in the 1970s by the Philippine Football Association.
 A football field in Makati, where the statue of Benigno Aquino Jr. is situated, was named after him and the Lobregat Cup, a football tournament held from the late 1940s to 1970s, was as well named in his honor.